Sexual violence: Spectrum

 All people can fall victim to sexual violence.
 This includes women, men, children, and people who define themselves in other terms, e.g., transgender or non-binary individuals.

-Most research, reports and studies focus on sexual violence against women and sexual violence in armed conflicts.
+Most research, reports and studies focus on sexual violence perpetrated against women and in armed conflicts.
 The majority of victims are women, but men and children are also victims of sexual violence.
 The crime may be committed in peacetime or during conflict.

 It is possible for individuals to be targeted based on sexual orientation or gender-exhibiting behaviour.
 Such attacks, which are often called "corrective rapes" have been performed to conform an individual to a heterosexual orientation or to more accepted notions of behaviour for the perceived gender of the victim; asexual individuals are also particularly targeted.

 Domestic sexual violence

 Domestic sexual violence includes all forms of unwanted sexual activity.
 It is considered abuse even if the victim may have previously engaged in consensual sexual activities with the perpetrator.
-Men and women can both fall victim to this type of abuse.
+Men and women can both fall victim to this type of abuse although women are more often the victims than men, and men perpetrate more often than women.
+Moreover, lesbian, bisexual, and trans women are more likely than cis and heterosexual women to experience intimate partner violence, which includes sexual violence.
+Male persons are more likely to commit domestic sexual violence regardless of gender identity or sexual orientation.

-A 2006 WHO study on physical and sexual domestic violence against women conducted across ten countries, finds that prevalence of sexual domestic violence ranges on average between 10 and 50%.
+A 2006 WHO study on physical and sexual domestic violence against women conducted across ten countries found that the prevalence of domestic sexual violence ranged, on average, between 10% and 40%.
 Domestic sexual violence is also considerably less common than other forms of domestic violence.
 The variations in the findings across and within countries suggest that this type of abuse is not inevitable and can be prevented.

 Women

-Sexual violence against women and girls can take many forms and is carried out in different situations and contexts.
-The WHO's World Report on Violence and Health lists the following ways in which sexual violence against females can be committed: